-- Ventilation Effectiveness-The system's ability to remove pollutants generated by internal sources in a space, zone, or building.
-In comparison, air change effectiveness describes the ability of an air distribution system to ventilate a space, zone, or building. - Ventilation, Mechanical-The use of fans and intake and exhaust vents to mechanically distribute ventilation and other conditioned air.
-See also Ventilation, Natural. - Ventilation, Mixing-Supplying air in a manner that the air in the entire room is fully mixed.
+Ventilation Effectiveness-The system's ability to remove pollutants generated by internal sources in a space, zone, or building.
+In comparison, air change effectiveness describes the ability of an air distribution system to ventilate a space, zone, or building.

+Ventilation, Mechanical-Using fans and intake and exhaust vents to mechanically distribute ventilation and other conditioned air.
+See also Ventilation, Natural.

+Ventilation, Mixing-Supplying air in a manner that the air in the entire room is fully mixed.
 In cooling mode, the cool supply air, typically around 55° F, exits an outlet at high velocity, inducing room air to provide mixing and temperature equalization.
 Because the entire room is nearly fully mixed, temperature variations are small while the contaminant concentration is fairly uniform throughout the entire room.
-The air outlets and inlets are usually placed in the ceiling. - Ventilation, Natural-The process of air moving into and out of a building through intentional routes (e.g., windows, or grilles), without the assistance of mechanical equipment.
-Contrast with Ventilation, Mechanical.
+The air outlets and inlets are usually placed in the ceiling.

+Ventilation, Natural-Using windows, vents, and building design to provide fresh air and temperature regulation to occupied spaces.
+Windows may be opened manually or automatically through a BAS, but air is not moved or conditioned by mechanical fans or air-
-Ventilator-See Energy Recovery Ventilator and Unit Ventilator.

-Virtual Private Network (VPN)-A private communications network often used to communicate confidentially over a publicly accessible network.

-VFD-See Variable Frequency Drive.

-VLAN (Virtual Local Area Network)-A network of computers that behaves as if each computer is connected to the same wire, but they may actually be physically connected to different segments of a LAN.

-Volatile Organic Compounds (VOCs)-Organic chemical compounds with high enough vapor pressures under normal conditions to significantly vaporize and enter the atmosphere.
+- conditioning systems.
+Contrast with Ventilation, Mechanical. - Ventilator-See Energy Recovery Ventilator and Unit Ventilator. - Virtual Private Network (VPN)-A private communications network often used to communicate confidentially over a publicly accessible network. - VFD-See Variable Frequency Drive. - VLAN (Virtual Local Area Network)-A network of computers that behaves as if each computer is connected to the same wire, but they may actually be physically connected to different segments of a LAN. - Volatile Organic Compounds (VOCs)-Organic chemical compounds with high enough vapor pressures under normal conditions to significantly vaporize and enter the atmosphere.
 VOCs are a factor in indoor air quality issues.
-They are generated by photocopiers, carpets, paints, varnishes, furnishings, among many other materials.

-Volume (Booster) Relay-A pneumatic device used to amplify the volume of control air and minimize system transmission lag.
+They are generated by photocopiers, carpets, paints, varnishes, furnishings, among many other materials. - Volume (Booster) Relay-A pneumatic device used to amplify the volume of control air and minimize system transmission lag.